willkim1126/Project-Foodie/README.md

 - **Mean Squared Error:** 125.55
 - **R² Score:** 0.84

-Looking at the MSE, we can see that it is significantly lower than the orginial model.
+Looking at the MSE, we can see that it is significantly lower than the orginial metric.
 The square root (RMSE) would be about 11.2 minutes, which is a reasonable error margin for predicting cooking times.
-Moreover, the $R^2$ is much better than the -0.00 socre from the preivous model.  $R^2$ value of  0.84 means the model explains approximately 84% of the variance in cooking times.
+Moreover, the $R^2$ is much better than the -0.00 socre from the preivous result. $R^2$ value of  0.84 means the model explains approximately 84% of the variance in cooking times.

+## Final Model
+**I was not able to get my final model running.
+But Below is my explanation to the approach I wanted to take**

+### Two New Features
+The new features or variables in the dataset I thought it would better the base model was: calories and n_steps.
+If the meal had more calories, it could mean that it will have more ingredients or have bigger portion size, leading to higher complexity of recipe, affecting the minutes.
+In contrast, less calories might mean less ingredients and less portion size, leading to lower complexity of recipe, affecting the minutes.
+Number of steps is very intuitive since it will directly influence the complexity of the recipe.

+### Limitations
+Unfortunately, I was not able to run the final model without my laptop crashing.
+There's definitely a way to make this model work, but with the time constraint, I was not able to fit the model properly on time.